 Let the reader let that sink in!
-I’ve claimed for a very long time now that unbelief is virtually incorrigible, by which I mean (partly): when we find that embracing a new belief may in fact have significant impact to our lifestyle, then we fight hard against that belief and seek reasons to falsify it, or at least devalue the belief such that it is not worthy of our allegiance.
+For a very long time now I’ve claimed that unbelief is virtually incorrigible, by which I mean (partly): when we find that embracing a new belief may, in fact, have significant impact to our lifestyle, then we fight hard against that belief and seek reasons to falsify it, or at least devalue the belief such that it is not worthy of our allegiance.
 I cannot help but recall Thomas Nagel’s remarks many years ago:

 I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
 It isn’t just that I don’t believe in God and, naturally, hope that I am right in my belief.
 It’s that I hope there is no God!
 I don’t want there to be a God; I don’t want the universe to be like that (from his The Last Word, OUP, 1977)

 At the end of the day, reason, though necessary, is not sufficient to get the fool to see their folly.
 Believer and nonbeliever alike require not only enlightenment, but, most importantly, divine assistance.